SIPEC-Animal-Data-Analysis/SIPEC/README.md

 After you have successfully installed cuda and cuDNN:
 * clone the SIPEC repository
 * open a terminal and go to the cloned SIPEC directory: `cd PATH_TO_SIPEC_ON_YOUR_MACHINE`
-* run the following commands
+* have a look into `setup.sh`.
+The script will add the [deadsnakes PPA](https://launchpad.net/~deadsnakes/+archive/ubuntu/ppa) and install additional software (sudo permissions are needed)
+* add execution permissions to `setup.sh` and run it:
 ```
 chmod +x setup.sh
 ./setup.sh
 ```
-The script will ask you for the root password.

 #### Step 4:
 The script `setup.sh` has created a virtual environment named `env` in the repository folder.